great-expectations/great_expectations/docs/reference/core_concepts/partitioning.rst

 with capturing groups for YYYY, MM, and DD, and a non-capturing groups for the random hash.

-As a result, the PartitionDefinition keys will Y, M, D. Given a specific PartitionDefinition:
+As a result, the BatchIdentifiers keys will Y, M, D. Given a specific BatchIdentifiers:

 .. code-block:: python